hpi-swa-teaching/MarkdownEditor/README.md

 ![Opening Markdown Editor](screenshots/how-to-open.png)

 ## Contributing
-During development, we set up some guidelines for coding and how to deal with the development process.
+During development, we set up some guidelines for coding.
 If you want to contribute, please have a look at [CONTRIBUTING.md](CONTRIBUTING.md).

 ## History
-This is a project developed for the Software Engineering course, summer term 2019.
+This is a project developed for the Software Engineering course, started during summer term 2019.
-Developers: Felix Gohla, Kira Grammel, Jonas Kordt, Lara Pfennigschmidt, Jakob Stigloher
+Developers: Felix Gohla, Kira Grammel, Jonas Kordt, Lara Pfennigschmidt, Jakob Stigloher When continuing this project, please feel free to add your names to the list. 😊

 <!-- References -->
 [travis_badge]: https://travis-ci.org/hpi-swa-teaching/MarkdownEditor.svg?branch=master